Arachni/arachni-ui-web/README.md

 This branch is where all development takes place, once its code has been tested and is considered stable, it is then merged into the `master` branch and released.

+Do not be confused by the version of this branch, `1.0dev` is a placeholder which simply means _next release_.

 ## Nightlies

 For self-contained, nightly snapshot packages take a look at: